 Preserving evidence is a crucial jumping-off point for ediscovery and all negotiations and court proceedings that come thereafter.
 Just like your whole ediscovery process, your organization should be periodically reviewing, updating, and optimizing your formal preservation plan as litigation arises, new players come to the table, and new data sources emerge.

 The good news?
 It doesn’t require perfection.
-For more on conquering preservation, read our guide here.
+For more on conquering preservation, read our ebook here.

 Staying Afloat in a Sea of Data: Processing & Culling